Abzikel/CuteRunner/README.md

 # Cute Runner

 **Cute Runner** is a simple infinite runner game developed in Java.
-The goal is to avoid obstacles, such as spinning saws, while your character runs endlessly.
+The goal is to avoid obstacles, while your character runs endlessly.

 ## Gameplay

-1. **Set the Challenge**: Select the number of saws to dodge or choose infinite mode (default).
+1. **Set the Challenge**: Select the number of obstacles to dodge or choose infinite mode (default).
-2. **Run and Avoid**: Guide your character to dodge the spinning saws.
+2. **Run and Avoid**: Guide your character to dodge the obstacles.
 Use the **space bar** to jump over obstacles.

 ## Installation